Rights and Responsibilities of Students

-- If you do not meet SAP requirements, you’ll get a letter in the mail (to your address in myUHV).
+- If you do not meet SAP requirements, you will receive a letter in the mail (to your address in myUHV).
 The letter will provide a link to the SAP policy and to the SAP appeal form.
-The Financial Aid suspension can be appealed, and students are strongly encouraged to submit their SAP appeal form in a timely manner.
+The Financial Aid suspension can be appealed, and students are strongly encouraged to submit their SAP appeal form and supporting documentation in a timely manner.
 Submission deadline dates are posted on the UHV Financial Aid website.

 - IMPORTANT!
 If you submit an appeal, please put some thought and effort into your submission.
 The SAP Appeals Committee needs to understand both the circumstances leading to your current situation and the steps you will take to make sure you get into and stay in compliance with SAP.
 Check for spelling and grammar errors and show the committee that you care about the outcome of the appeal by being honest and sincere in your narrative.
+Provide detailed documentation supporting your reason(s) for not meeting the SAP requirements.
 The SAP Appeals Committee meets on Tuesday afternoons.
 If needed, you can get advice and help from a Financial Aid Specialist.

-- If your appeal is approved by the Appeals Committee, your financial aid application will be processed.
+- If your appeal is approved by the Appeals Committee, allow up to a week for your financial aid application will be processed.
 The Appeals Committee may proscribe specific terms and conditions for success, including precluding any drops or F grades, earning a specific term GPA, etc.

-- If your appeal is denied, you may appeal to the Assistant Vice President of Enrollment Management.
+- If your appeal is denied, you may appeal to the Director of Financial Aid.

 - After a committee meeting, students receive the results by phone and/or email.
 Outcomes can be discussed with the Financial Aid staff members or Financial Aid department leadership.